Oran fatwa: Content

 The opening of the fatwa displayed sympathy to the Muslims of Spain, who kept their religious faith despite the suffering and risk that this posed them.
 The mufti (author of the fatwa) exhorted that they continue to adhere to the religion of Islam and instruct it to their children when the latter reached maturity.

-The fatwa reaffirmed the obligation of Spanish Muslims to perform the ritual prayers (salat), the ritual charity (zakat), and the ritual ablution (ghusl), even if they could not be performed in the correct form.
+The fatwa reaffirmed the obligation of Spanish Muslims to perform salah (ritual prayer), zakat (almsgiving), and ghusl (major ritual ablution), even if they could not be performed in the correct form.
 It described the obligation of the ritual prayers – normally performed by standing, bowing, prostrating, and sitting in a prescribed sequence – even if done only by making slight movements.
 The fatwa also allowed the omission of the prayers – normally performed an obligatory five times a day at prescribed times – when they were prevented from doing so, and instructed them to make up the missed prayers at night instead.
-It also provided instructions for performing the ritual dry ablution (tayammum) when ritually pure water was not available, to replace the ritual ablution (wudu) that is ordinarily required before performing the salat.
-When tayammum was not possible, even making slight pointing motions with hands or face toward clean earth, stone, or tree was acceptable.
+It also provided instructions for performing tayammum (waterless ritual purification) when ritually pure water was not available to replace the wudu (minor ritual ablution) that is ordinarily required before performing salah.
+When tayammum was impossible, even making slight pointing motions with hands or face toward clean earth, stone, or tree was acceptable.

 The fatwa also maintained the Islamic obligation to give the ritual charity (zakat) – normally calculated and distributed in a specific manner prescribed by the sharia (Islamic law) – even if this could only be done by showing generosity to a beggar.
 It affirmed the obligation of the ritual ablution (ghusl), "even though by plunging into the sea".